 How long does it take for this medication to become active?

-After injected this medication can work within 20 minutes and can last up to an hour.
+After being injected, this medication can work within 20 minutes and can last up to an hour.

 What is the best way to store this medication?